Manouchehri/vi8/README.md

 - No audio
 - No webcams

-Check issue tracker for details on various other problems that have yet to be solved (touch, WiFi, etc).
+Check issue tracker for details on various other problems that have yet to be solved (touch, Bluetooth, etc).